Quantum Echo in Two-Component Bose-Einstein Condensates: Introduction

 In this paper, we address this problem by using the general formalism presented in Ref.\cite{wang_quantum_2022}, which employs the so-called real symplectic group $Sp(4,R)$ to deal with the quantum dynamics of the two-component BEC.
 The $Sp(4,R)$ group, a non-compact Lie group, preserves the canonical commutation relations of boson operators \cite{perelomov_generalized_1986} and finds applications across various areas of physics, such as quantum information \cite{weedbrook_gaussian_2012, simon_pereshorodecki_2000, simon_gaussian_1988}, high energy physics \cite{colas_fourmode_2022, alhassid_group_1983, deenen_boson_1985, enayati_antide_2023}, and cold atoms \cite{penna_twospecies_2017, richaud_quantum_2017, charalambous_control_2020, wang_quantum_2022}.
-In Ref.\cite{wang_quantum_2022}, by mapping the time evolution operator to an $Sp(4,R)$ matrix, it is revealed that the ground state of two-component BEC will evolve to an $Sp(4,R)$ coherent state under the effective interaction between atoms, and any coherent state will evolve to another coherent state.
-These coherent states can be parameterized by a six-dimensional manifold $Sp(4,R)/U(2)$, i.e. the quotient space of $Sp(4,R)$ and the unitary group of order two $U(2)$.
-Thus, the time evolution will correspond to a trajectory in this manifold.
+(See Appendix \ref{app:sp} for a brief introduction to this group.)
+In Ref.\cite{wang_quantum_2022}, by mapping the time evolution operator of BEC to an $Sp(4,R)$ matrix, the quantum dynamics under arbitrary Bogoliubov Hamiltonian can be calculated.

-Utilizing this formalism, we show that through a two-step periodic driving protocol, the ground state or any $Sp(4,R)$ coherent state of a two-component BEC can revert to its original form after two driving periods.
-The first-step Hamiltonian, $\hat{H}_1$, can be any Bogoliubov Hamiltonian, while in the second step, $\hat{H}_2$, the interactions are turned off.
-We provide a methodology to calculate $\hat{H}_2$ from $\hat{H}_1$.
-This is demonstrated through two examples: a time-independent $\hat{H}_1$ and a time-dependent $\hat{H}_1$, with numerical results corroborating our theory.
+Utilizing this formalism, we show that through a two-step periodic driving protocol, the fully condensed state or any $Sp(4,R)$ coherent state of a two-component BEC can revert to its original form after two driving periods.
+The first-step Hamiltonian $\hat{H}_1$ can be any Bogoliubov Hamiltonian, while in the second step $\hat{H}_2$, the interactions are turned off.
+We provide a method to calculate $\hat{H}_2$ for a given $\hat{H}_1$.
+This is demonstrated through two examples: a time-independent $\hat{H}_1$ and a time-dependent $\hat{H}_1$, with numerical results confirming our theory.
 We also examine the quantum echo breaking effect due to interactions between excited boson modes and analyze how this effect varies with the kinetic to interaction strength ratio in the first-step Hamiltonian.
-The paper concludes with a discussion on potential implementations of these novel quantum echoes in cold atom experiments.
+The paper concludes with a discussion on potential implementations of these quantum echoes in cold atom experiments.